dm-guy/utm-alternative/README.md

 <h6>Updates</h6>

 JAN 30 2014<br/>
-Domain and cookie name values are passed to the function.
+-Domain and cookie name values are passed to the function.
 If no domain name is passed, the function will take by default the hostname (-->including the subdomain).
+Thanks caiorogerio. <br />
+-Small fix of currTime() function.

 Aug 25 2014<br />
 <b>Release 1.1:</b> New currTime() function gives you an option to add the time of the session to the traffic source cookie.
 By default, these lines are commented out.